david-ac1/Sans-Capote/README.md

 - **Google Cloud** for Gemini API and cloud infrastructure
 - **ElevenLabs** for natural voice synthesis and hackathon sponsorship
+- **Supabase** for open-source database infrastructure
+- **Mapbox** for interactive mapping capabilities
 - **Global Fund / UNAIDS** for HIV prevention best practices
 - Community health workers in African contexts for domain expertise

+---

+## 💡 Name Considerations

+We've received feedback about the project name "Sans-Capote" and want to address it transparently:

+**Current Name:** "Sans-Capote" (French: "without a sheath/cover")
+- ✅ **Metaphor:** Represents removing barriers/stigma around taboo topics
+- ✅ **Cultural Relevance:** French is widely spoken in African contexts
+- ⚠️ **Dual Meaning:** Also has literal connotations related to sexual health

+**Alternative Names Under Consideration:**
+1. **"Sans Tabou"** - French for "without taboo" (clearer metaphor)
+2. **"Open Health"** - Direct English equivalent
+3. **"Clear Talk"** - Emphasizes honest communication
+4. **"Speak Freely"** - Focuses on voice/conversation aspect
+5. **"Health Bridge"** - Connects people to resources

+**Our Stance:** We're committed to cultural sensitivity and welcome community feedback.
+The current name was chosen to spark conversation, but we recognize that clarity and appropriateness matter more than cleverness.
+If the name causes more confusion than connection, we're open to change.

+**Feedback Welcome:** Judges and reviewers, please let us know if you feel a different name would better serve our mission.

 ---